 Fast answer

-AWS Certified Cloud Practitioner is best read as a foundational certification in this data set: 20/100.
-If your background already includes AWS service categories, shared responsibility, billing, pricing, basic security, support plans, and cloud concepts, it may feel easier than the score.
+AWS Certified Cloud Practitioner sits at the entry stage: the vendor asks for no prior experience.
+If your background already includes AWS service categories, shared responsibility, billing, pricing, basic security, support plans, and cloud concepts, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: use it for cloud orientation, not as proof that you can administer or architect production cloud systems.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.